CrowdStrike/terraform-provider-crowdstrike/docs/resources/sensor_update_policy_host_group_attachment.md

 # crowdstrike_sensor_update_policy_host_group_attachment (Resource)

 This resource allows managing the host groups attached to a sensor update policy.
 This resource takes exclusive ownership over the host groups assigned to a sensor update policy.
-If you want to fully create or manage a sensor update policy please use the `sensor_update_policy` resource.
+If you want to fully create or manage a sensor update policy please use the `crowdstrike_sensor_update_policy` resource.

 ## API Scopes